chromium/chromium/docs/security/life-of-a-security-issue.md

 Once the CL has landed, the developer should set the bug's status to *Fixed*.
 When the bug moves into the *Fixed* state, the security team's automation systems begin processing the bug report.
-In particular, the tools will add [merge request](../process/merge_request.md) labels, based on the severity and impact assessed by the shepherd during triage.
+In particular, the tools will update [merge request](../process/merge_request.md) the *Merge* fields with the appropriate merge request tags, based on the severity and impact assessed by the shepherd during triage.

-VRP reports also are updated with the reward-topanel label by the automation.
+VRP reports also are updated with the reward-topanel hotlist by the automation.
 This allows the report to be included in the VRP Panel queue for evaluation and consideration of a potential VRP reward at a future VRP Panel session.